hltj/vertx-future-utils/README.md

 ### Mapping the Original `Future`s of a `CompositeFuture` on Failure
-In `CompositeFutureTuple[2-9]`, there are additional overload `through()` & `joinThrough()` (or their alias `mapAnyway` & `flatMapAnyway`) methods, they provide the original `Future`s as parameters to invoke the lambda argument, e.g. :
+In `CompositeFutureTuple[2-9]`, there are additional overload `through()` & `joinThrough()` (or their alias `mapAnyway` & `flatMapAnyway`) methods, they provide the original `Future`s as parameters to invoke the lambda argument. e.g. :

 ``` java